Postal voting in the United States: Washington

 In 2011, the Washington legislature passed a law requiring all counties to conduct vote-by-mail elections.
 Local governments in Washington had the option to do so since 1987, and statewide elections had permitted it since 1993.
 By 2009, 38 of the state's 39 counties (all except Pierce County) had conducted all elections by mail.
 Pierce County joined the rest of the state in all-mail balloting by 2014.
 In Washington, ballots must be postmarked by election day, which helps to ensure all voters' votes are counted; ballot counting takes several days after election day to receive and process ballots.
 Beginning in 2018 postage is prepaid so voters do not have to use a stamp.

 Local jurisdictions

 Various local jurisdictions now have all vote-by-mail, or run pilot programs.
 31 of 53 counties in North Dakota now vote by mail, as do over 1000 precincts in Minnesota (those with fewer than 400 registered voters).
 In 2018, pilot programs in Anchorage, Alaska exceeded previous turnout records and Garden County, Nebraska saw higher turnout versus the state average.
 Rockville, Maryland piloted vote-by-mail in 2019.
 In 2018, Connecticut's Governor issued Executive Order 64, directing a study of a possible move to vote by mail.

-No-excuse Vote-by-Mail
+No-excuse postal voting

-Florida allows postal voting for any reason.
+A study by the Center for Election Innovation & Research documented a steady increase in no-excuse postal voting (i.e., voters may vote by mail without an eligible reason) since the 2000 general election: